Anand0111/MLInfidata/README.md

 # MLInfidata
 The 1st file is an implementation of Linear Regression by filling the missing values using Mean.
-The 2nd file is an imlemntation of Linear Regression by filling the missing values using Median.
+The 2nd file is an imlementation of Linear Regression by filling the missing values using Median.